Multiple African Countries: Cotton made in Africa (CmiA)

 Most of the farmers qualifying under CmiA are now able to market their cotton as Better Cotton or Cotton made in Africa, depending on the demand in the market.
-This gives increased flexibility to farmers whilst avoiding additional cost structures.
+This gives increased flexibility to farmers whilst avoiding additional costs.

-In the 2016-17 season, 780,000 CmiA Farmers (BCI benchmarked) in Burkina Faso, Cameroon, Côte d’Ivoire, Ghana, Mozambique, Tanzania, Uganda, Zambia and Zimbabwe produced 320,000 metric tonnes of cotton lint to the Better Cotton Standard.
+In the 2017-18 cotton season, 935,256 CmiA farmers in Burkina Faso, Cameroon, Côte d’Ivoire, Ghana, Mozambique, Tanzania, Uganda, Zambia produced 562,000 metric tonnes of cotton lint in line with the CmiA and Better Cotton Standards.